 ne of Child:

 nature of Parent/Guardian:

-t Names
+A Nome.

-t Name:
+nt Name: -

 e:

 Record of Intimate Care

 Name of Child Date Time Comments Staff Involved Signature

 Annex D - Substance Abuse

 Substance Abuse Policy

 This policy has been written in line with the DfE and ACPO Drugs Advice for Schools (September 2012) and Standard 6 (Safety of Boarders) of the National Minimum Standards (NMS) for Boarding Schools (April 2015) endorsed by the Independent School's Inspectorate (ISI).
 The policy covers: